Ebrahim Al-Arrayedh: Biography

 In 1927, he returned to Bahrain and began teaching English at the Hidaya al-Khalifa School, a role he held for four years.
-He later became deputy director of the Jafari School but resigned following disputes with British colonial authorities.
-His career then took him through various roles, including treasurer at the State Customs Service and head of a translation department in a Bahraini company—though the latter was cut short by World War II.
+Later, he became deputy director of the Jafari School but resigned following disputes with British colonial authorities.
+He then moved to the State Customs Service as a treasurer.

+In 1937, he became the head of a translation department in a Bahraini company—though the company ceased operation due to World War II.

 In 1943, he moved to Delhi to work at a radio station before returning to Bahrain, where he joined the Bahrain Petroleum Company and remained until his retirement in 1967.

+In 1974, he was appointed Ambassador-at-Large and later Ambassador Extraordinary and Plenipotentiary in the Ministry of Foreign Affairs.